-Congratulations to our high school student Ananya Karthik, who was selected as a Regeneron Science Talent Search scholar out of almost 2,000 students!
+Congratulations to our high school student Ananya Karthik, who was selected as a Regeneron Science Talent Search finalist as one of the top 40 out of almost 2,000 students!
 Ananya has been working on the synthesis and characterization of our nanoparticles for noninvasive ultrasonic drug uncaging.

 The Regeneron Science Talent Search is the nation’s oldest and most prestigious science and math competition for high school seniors.
-We’re proud to have worked with Ananya, and we wish her best of luck in the later stages of the competition.
+As part of being a finalist, Ananya has earned a $25,000 prize and is in the running for the grand prize pf $250,000!!
+Ananya Karthik joins the ranks of 13 Nobel prize winners, 18 MacArthur Foundation Fellows and many other distinguished alumni of the Science Talent Search.
+We’re proud to have worked with Ananya, and we wish her best of luck in this final stage of the competition.
 For more information about the competition, please visit here.

 Our lab’s publication entitled “Noninvasive Ultrasonic Drug Uncaging” is now published in Neuron and available here.
 Congrats to the authors!